edwinntaadu/Little-Lemon/README.md

 ## Project Description

-Developed during Meta's Coursera Front-End Development course, the Little Lemon Booking Website showcases a booking application built with React components.
-This project demonstrates the use of React for web development and includes API call integrations.
-While the main functionality revolves around the "Reserve a Table" feature, the project highlights the design and interactive aspects of a modern web application.
+The Little Lemon Booking Website is a comprehensive booking application built with React components, showcasing the capabilities of React for modern web development.
+This project emphasizes the design and interactive features of a web application, with a primary focus on the "Reserve a Table" functionality.

+The App demonstrates the integration of a React frontend with a Django backend, using a MySQL database.
+The project highlights key features such as user authentication, interactive UI components, and comprehensive CRUD operations through well-defined API endpoints.
+This project serves as a testament to modern web development practices, emphasizing both frontend and backend development skills.

 **Please note:** The only functionality working on this website besides the design is the Reserve a Table function.